redhat-cip/dci-doc/src/README.md

 ## Product

-A product is the main abstraction that describe a Red Hat product (RHEL, OpenStack, RHV).
+A product is the main abstraction that describe a Red Hat product (RHEL, OpenStack, Openshift).

 ## Topic

 A topic is a subset of a product.
-For example, RHEL7 or OSP10.
+For example, RHEL8 or OSP10.

 ## Component

 A component is an artifact (file, package, url, etc.) attached to a [topic](#topic).
-An [agent](#agent) take a component in its workflow.
+An [agent](#agent) take components in its workflow.
 Those components are immutable and regularly updated with newer versions of the artifact through a [feeder](#feeder).

 ## Feeder